 5. You can sign up to a pilot scheme for Income Tax

 While we have mainly covered MTD for VAT, we do know that MTD will eventually (2021 at the earliest) be mandated for Income Tax too.
 If you did want to see how this would work, HMRC allows you to sign up to a pilot scheme to test the service for Income Tax.
 This involves voluntarily using software to keep digital records of your income and expenses and sending them to HMRC, instead of filing a Self Assessment tax return.
-This allows you to test out this way of working out your taxes, while seeing an estimate of how much tax you’ll owe throughout the year, instead of waiting till the end of the tax year.
+This allows you to test out this way of working out your taxes, while seeing an estimate of how much tax you’ll owe throughout the year, instead of waiting till the end of the tax return deadline.

 Taking part in the pilot scheme involves using the software to link to HMRC and sending your income and expenses summaries to the government department every three months.
 You’ll also finalise your income and expenses at the end of the accounting year.
 You’ll be reminded when you need to send updates.
 There’s also the option to send updates to HMRC more often, if you prefer.